tensorchord/pgvecto.rs-docs/src/integration/llama-index.md

 ### Query index

-Finally, we can retrieve the most similar vectors.
+Finally, we can retrieve the most similar chunks.

 ```python
 # set Logging to DEBUG for more detailed outputs